NetworkGradeLinux/mion-docs/building-modules.md

 * __ELS__: _Editline Server.
 Hosts command line utilities_
 * __onlp_platform_defaults__: _Default platform implementation, believed to be used to declare and link to symbols defined by the actual implementation_

 When the target is built, the module dependencies are established by the build system, scanning the source tree for module definitions.
 These are defined in Makefiles in the module's source tree.
-For `onlpdump`, this is:
+For `onlpdump`, which is coupled to the ONLP platforms, is located at:
 `packages/platforms/stordis/x86-64/bf2556x-1t/onlp/builds/onlpdump/Makefile`

 This may not be very informative, however.
-ONL, since sometime last year (2019), uses templates to make it easier to create module definitions.
+ONL, since sometime last year (2019), uses templates to make it easier to create various platform module definitions.
 The template for `onlpdump` is located in `packages/base/any/onlp/builds/platform/onlps.mk`

 As was mentioned earlier, modules are built by and included by targets, supplying various definitions to select functionality in the modules used.
-An example of such a substitution is how the `main` function is provided.
+An example of such a substitution is how the `main` function is provided for the onlpdump executable.
 The `main` is not contained within the ONLP source code; instead it is defined in the __AIM__ module.
 In order to properly provide this function, the following occurs:
 * The `onlpdump` target Makefile provides a C flag defining `AIM_CONFIG_AIM_MAIN_FUNCTION`, which points to:
 * The `onlpdump_main(int, char const *[])` in the ONLP sources, which is:
-* Substituted and called by `main(int, char const*[])` in the AIM sources.
+* Substituted and called by `main(int, char const*[])` in the __AIM__ sources.

-The reason for this appears to be that the AIM module can intercept `onlpdump_main` and perform perform initialisation of the other dependee modules.
+The reason for this appears to be that the __AIM__ module can intercept `onlpdump_main` and perform perform initialisation of the other dependee modules.

 ![sub](images/module_sub.png)